SelamaAshalanore/rudg/README.md

 - We belive that TDD(Test-Driven Development) approach is helpful not only in development, but also in communication with each other.
 So adding more tests might be a good way to report a bug or even suggest a new feature.

 ## License
-rugg is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+rudg is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE-APACHE and LICENSE-MIT for details.